NoahEagle/PythonOAuth/README.md

 To see all the acquired tokens and data, check the printed statements in the terminal.
 You can see the authorization code, access token, user token, x token, and then various bits of user info such as achievements, friends list, and stats.

-(If you wish to run the program with a certificate as your form of client credential for Azure Active Directory as opposed to the client secret by default, you'll have to run the program via "python app_replica.py --cert" in the terminal).
+(If you wish to run the program with a certificate as your form of client credential from Azure Active Directory as opposed to the client secret by default, you'll have to run the program via "python app_replica.py --cert" in the terminal).

 For an overview of the OAuth process with Microsoft with a Python Web App, check out this presentation: https://docs.google.com/presentation/d/1QM2HVGmp5IYpR6xuj1IAo621KCLOsKi2tWxQC5UTN3U/edit?usp=sharing